danspielman/Laplacians.jl/docs/src/index.md

 ## Version 0.2.2, December 28, 2017

-Fixed two bugs: one in shortestPaths, and one that prevented passing some parameters to approxCholSddm.
+Fixed two bugs: one in shortestPaths, and one that prevented passing some parameters to approxchol_sddm.
 Improved the documentation for solving linear equations.

 ## Version 0.2.1, September 18, 2017

-Fixed a bug in `approxCholSddm` that caused it to be slow.
+Fixed a bug in `approxchol_sddm` that caused it to be slow.

 ## Version 0.2.0, July 17, 2017